Son: Christian symbolism

 Among Christians, "the Son" or Son of God refers to Jesus Christ.
-Trinitarian Christians view Jesus as the human incarnation of God the second person of the Trinity, known as God the Son.
-In the Gospels, Jesus sometimes refers to himself as the Son of Man.
+Trinitarian Christians see Jesus as the human incarnation of God the second person of the Trinity, known as God the Son.
+In the Gospels, Jesus sometimes refers to himself as the Son of Man in the Bible.

 Indications in names

 In many cultures, the surname of the family means "son of", indicating a possible ancestry—i.e., that the whole family descends from a common ancestor.
 It may vary between the beginning or the termination of the surname.